twitchyliquid64/gofi/README.md

 Is this legal?
 --------------

-I emailed Ubiquiti and they said they were fine with its public existance.
+I emailed Ubiquiti and they said they were fine with gofi being publically available, and that they are aware of many similar projects.
+So go for it!

 How do I build?